-As of the 19th century historians have advised policy-makers.
-Then, about fifty years ago, economists took their place.
-Why did it happen and what can be learned from it?
+Since the 18th century historians have advised policy-makers.
+Then, about fifty years ago, economists have taken their place.
+Why did it happen and what can be learned from this occurrence?

-During the last 10-15 years, Economic Sociologists have contributed excellent and enlightening researches (many of which were featured also in our community) on how economists – and neoliberal economists in particular – have achieved their unique status as reliable and competent policy advisors.
-But– that’s only one part of the story.
+During the last 15 years, economic sociologists, historians and sociologists of economic thought have contributed excellent and enlightening researches (many of which were featured in our community) on how neoliberal or neo-classical economists have achieved their special status as reliable and competent policy advisors.
+But that is only one part of the story.

 When historians first became professionalised in the late 19th century, it was still possible for them to tackle subjects of genuine breadth and ambition.
 A recent survey of some 8,000 history dissertations written in the US has shown that the average period covered in 1900 was about 75 years; by 1975, that had shrunk to about 30 years.

-The crucial point I’m taking from Armitage & Guldi’s fascinating analysis of the transformation of history as a profession concerns the short-termism applied since the 1990s in contemporary mainstream Economics.
-Focusing on the increasing short-termism in economic and business research, neoliberal economists embody an inability to break this gridlock which undermines attempts to address real-world issues and policy challenges that deeply historically embedded.
+The crucial point I take from Armitage and Guldi’s fascinating analysis of the transformation of history as a profession concerns the short-termism applied since the 1980s in contemporary mainstream economics.
+Focusing on the increasing short-termism in economic and business research, neoliberal economists embody an inability to break this gridlock which undermines attempts to address real-world issues and policy challenges that are deeply historically embedded.

-Armitage & Guldi conclude their article by saying: “The return to the “longue durée” is not just feasible, it is imperative: feasible, because of the resources to hand and the means to make sense of them; imperative, because of the proliferation of big data in every aspect of our lives and the necessity of fighting back critically against those who might wield its powers of shock and awe against us.
+Armitage and Guldi conclude their article titled “Bonfire of the humanities” asserting: “The return to the “longue durée” is not just feasible, it is imperative: feasible, because of the resources to hand and the means to make sense of them; imperative, because of the proliferation of big data in every aspect of our lives and the necessity of fighting back critically against those who might wield its powers of shock and awe against us.
 The world might have shrunk but the collective challenges facing its people have grown only more apparent, in all their complexity.
 At a time of ever-expanding inequality – within societies, if not between them – when international institutions have reached breaking-point; and when anthropogenic climate change threatens our water and our food, our political stability and even the survival of our species, even the most basic apprehension of our condition demands a scaling-up of our enquiries.”

 Proponents of alternatives must rise up.
-They are not in short supply; they are still in short demand.
-Understanding history is the greatest guide to the future; understanding long-term socio-economic dynamics in history is the greatest guide to defeat neoliberal politics backed by neoliberal economics.
+They are not in short supply; they are even in high demand.
+History is an illuminating projector towards the future.
+Understanding political economy, which is essentially a historical science, is a powerful tool to confront neoliberal politics backed by neoliberal economics.